LLNL/mpibind/tutorials/gmis25/module2.md

 ##### Example 6

 An MI250X has 64 cores and 8 GPUs split across 4 NUMAnodes.
-Here is a program run with 4 MPI tasks where each task gets the resources of a NUMAnoode: 16 CPUs and 2 GPUs per task.
+Here is a program run with 4 MPI tasks where each task gets the resources of a NUMAnode: 16 CPUs and 2 GPUs per task.

 <details>
 <summary>